Pretending You Have A Job Offer To Get A Hong Kong Employment Visa?

 What are the consequences of providing false information to an Immigration Officer in Hong Kong?
 Is it worth the risk to pretend you have a job offer for a Hong Kong employment visa?

-Sometimes foreign nationals in Hong Kong take the view that it is acceptable to collaborate in the conjuring up of a job offer just for the purposes of helping a friend or professional colleague secure an employment visa in the HKSAR.
+Need a Hong Kong employment visa?
+Sometimes foreign nationals in Hong Kong take the view that it is acceptable to collaborate in the conjuring up of a job offer just for the purposes of helping a friend or professional colleague secure a Hong Kong employment visa.

 However, this is fraught with danger and should not be seriously considered as an acceptable way forward in pursuit of a residence visa here.

 Immigration Department policy is, and always has been, that the job offer underpinning an application for an employment visa must be for a genuine vacancy.

 Moreover, it is a criminal offence to tell lies to an Immigration Officer.

 So, if you are party to an employment visa application where the job is in fact not a genuine one, then you are at considerable risk of:

 For making false representations to an Immigration Officer.

 For both the applicant and the alleged employment visa sponsor.

 When the limit of stay comes up for renewal at the time of employment visa extension.